 Among other app categories, shopping apps (42.74%), lifestyle apps (41.94%), educational apps (30.65%) remarked considerable mobile app usage.

-People Use 25.49% of Installed Apps on a Daily Basis
+People Use 25.49% of Installed Apps Daily on Smartphones

 According to the survey, people use about 13 apps a day, out of 51 installed on their mobile phones.

-During the survey, the participants were asked to roughly estimate the number of apps installed on their mobile, and the number of apps used at least once a day.
-The stats from the survey are as below:
+During the survey, participants were asked to roughly estimate the number of apps installed on their mobile, and the number of apps used at least once a day.
+The app usage statistics from the survey are as below:

 - On average, people have 51 non-native apps installed on their mobile.